-To believe that one is not apart from everything else in the universe is not easy.
 To overcome this possessive attitude towards one's actions, one is to stop taking credit for one's successes.
 One is to stop bemoaning one's failures and making excuses for them.
 One is to stop worrying about one's results.
 One is to work for the sake of the work.
 One is to think of one's body as an instrument of action of the Atman, and no more.
 All work done in this spirit is symbolic, like ritual.
 Then it becomes a form of worship.

 Vedanta is both specific and universal.
-It has its allembracing universal aspect, and also its specific aspect.
+It has its all-embracing universal aspect, and also its specific aspect.
 A Vedanta way of life applies to both the dimensions duly integrated.
 It is the distilled wisdom of the Hindu spiritual tradition.